D The Business: Early life

-Donavin Rashad Hogan was born in Houston, Texas by way of Missouri City to parents Donald Morgan Hogan and Maxine Denise Miller, as well as family from the Calliope and Magnolia Housing Projects of New Orleans, Louisiana.
+Donavin Rashad Hogan was born in Houston, Texas, by way of Missouri City to parents Donald Morgan Hogan and Maxine Denise Miller, as well as family from the Calliope and Magnolia Housing Projects of New Orleans, Louisiana.
 He spent a lot of his adolescence around music, basketball and street life while still excelling in school academically.
 At the time Mo.
 City and Houston was sort of a melting pot of organized gangs and sports.
 He traveled frequently between Houston, Los Angeles, and New Orleans growing up.
 He is the cousin of rappers and entrepreneurs Master P and Romeo Miller.
 He is the cousin of rappers C-Murder and Silkk the Shocker, and he is the brother of rapper and pro athlete basketball trainer Black Don (formerly BBlak or Black).
 He attended Thurgood Marshall High School, where he played basketball, and graduated in 2008 with offers of athletic scholarships and credits for college courses he had taken while still in high school.
-D The Business was coached by LeBron James under the guidance of Michael Jordan at a basketball camp in Santa Barbra, Ca. Hogan and Romeo Miller also went to the Reebok-sponsored invitation-only basketball Teaneck, New Jersey-based ABCD Camp and both played on the AAU circuit for many years as part of the P.Miller Ballers alongside many now NBA professional players.
+D The Business was coached by LeBron James under the guidance of Michael Jordan at a basketball camp in Santa Barbara, Ca. Hogan and Romeo Miller also went to the Reebok-sponsored invitation-only basketball Teaneck, New Jersey–based ABCD Camp and both played on the AAU circuit for many years as part of the P.Miller Ballers alongside many now NBA professional players.
 He briefly attended college before leaving to focus solely on music and business.
 D The Business was signed to No Limit at the age of ten, after he wrote a rap and snuck with Romeo Miller into his fathers studio to record it.
 This inevitably started both of their careers in music.